 Login to MyMaths

 Evidence shows that students whose parents encourage time and space to read at home, often outperform students who do not read regularly.
-With this in mind, please find a KS3 Reading list below
+With this in mind, please find our Reading lists below

 Spelling is hugely important as a skill for life.
 We encourage all learners to refine their spelling by practising at home.
 A useful activity at home is to test your child on commonly misspelled words.
 We will be holding spelling bees as a way to celebrate students’ learning.